ettoremodina/BombBuster/README.md

 - A Python engine (`src/game.py`, `src/player.py`) that enforces turns, calls, double reveals, swaps and win/lose conditions.
 - A belief system (`src/belief/belief_model.py`) that tracks, for every player and position, which values are still possible.
 - A collection of filters that propagate global constraints and prune impossible beliefs.
-- Utilities for both simulation and real‑life play (IRL), including a call suggester demo and human‑friendly input helpers.
+- Utilities for both simulation and real‑life play (IRL), including a call suggester demo, human‑friendly input helpers, and a graphical interface.

 ## Core game idea 🧠